-Bowman says that at the heart of this misunderstanding is a legitimate question: What does it mean to be a Christian?
+Bowman said that at the heart of this misunderstanding is a legitimate question: What does it mean to be a Christian?

-"The broadest and most inclusive definition of a Christian is someone who believes in Jesus Christ," says Bowman, and by that definition Mormons are clearly Christians.
+"The broadest and most inclusive definition of a Christian is someone who believes in Jesus Christ," said Bowman, and by that definition Mormons are clearly Christians.

 The earthly ministry and eternal role of Jesus Christ as the savior of mankind are the focus of Mormon doctrine and worship, and faithful members strive to cultivate a personal relationship with Christ through scripture study and prayer.

 But there are also narrower definitions of Christianity where Mormon beliefs can be problematic.
-In Catholicism and mainline Protestantism, for example, there's the belief of the Trinity as a single Godhead manifested as three persons: God the Father, Jesus the Son and the Holy Spirit.
+In Catholicism and mainstream Protestantism, for example, there's the belief of the Trinity as a single Godhead manifested as three persons: God the Father, Jesus the Son and the Holy Spirit (the Holy Ghost).

-Bowman says that some evangelicals also take issue with The Church of Jesus Christ of Latter-day Saints because of its teaching that certain sacraments and ordinances are necessary for salvation.
+Bowman said that some evangelicals also take issue with The Church of Jesus Christ of Latter-day Saints because of its teaching that certain sacraments and ordinances are necessary for salvation.

-"For evangelicals, salvation is less about professing belief or performing ordinances than it is about having a spiritual conversion experience, what's known as being 'born again,'" says Bowman.
+"For evangelicals, salvation is less about professing belief or performing ordinances than it is about having a spiritual conversion experience, what's known as being 'born again,'" said Bowman.

-Another problem some other Christians have with the Mormon church is the fact that it holds the Book of Mormon to be sacred scripture alongside the Bible.
-The Latter-day Saints response to that is that the Bible itself doesn't say that "all revelations from God would be gathered into a single volume to be forever closed and that no further scriptural revelation could be received."
+Another problem some other Christian churches have with the Mormon church is the fact that it holds the Book of Mormon to be sacred scripture alongside the Bible.
+The Latter-day Saints' response is that the Bible itself doesn't say that "all revelations from God would be gathered into a single volume to be forever closed and that no further scriptural revelation could be received."

 Myth 4: Mormons Practice Polygamy

-Polygamy, also known as plural marriage, was a central practice for Mormons in the 19th century, but the church outlawed it in 1904 and anyone suspected of practicing polygamy today is excommunicated.
+Polygamy, also known as plural marriage (i.e., a man having more than one wife), was a central practice for Mormons in the 19th century, but the church outlawed it in 1904 and anyone suspected of practicing polygamy today is excommunicated.